mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 ## Requirements
 Since the focus is showing a fun implementation of the Raft algorithm, a complex overhead is not needed i.e. there is no need to use advanced game engines with multiple languages involved (e.g. Godot, Unity, Cocos, etc.). \
 It would be instead preferable to make the whole project with a single language, to simplify the programming process and, since Raft is an algorithm made for *shared consensus*, hence for the web, it would be ideal to use a framework with native networking components.
-Moreover, to ensure easy and maximum portability we want our game to run in a web browser (eg Chromium).
-Lastly, we want our game to be 2D, for ease of development of course, hence we don't need a powerful 3D game engine. \
+Moreover we want our game to be 2D, for ease of development of course, hence we don't need a powerful 3D game engine.
+Lastly, we don't really care about portability since we are not making a "real" game. \
 To summarize, our core ideal requirements are:

 1. One language
-2. Browser and web native
-3. 2D graphics
+2. 2D graphics

 This is all done to keep things outside "doing Raft" as simple as possible.

 Lets talk about language requirements:
 1. Native RPC support
 2. Native image processing support

 Theese conditions (for engines and languages) are both complementary and exclusive: if a language (eg Go) has a built-in image processing tool (eg Go's *image* module) a **game engine might not be necessary**.

 ## Technology